 Backgrounder on Decommissioning Nuclear Power Plants

-Licensees may choose from three alternative decommissioning strategies: DECON, SAFSTOR, or ENTOMB.
+Licensees may choose from two decommissioning strategies: DECON and SAFSTOR.

-Under SAFSTOR, often considered “delayed DECON,” a nuclear facility is maintained and monitored in a condition that allows the radioactivity to decay; afterwards, it is dismantled and the property decontaminated.
+Under SAFSTOR, often considered “deferred dismantling,” a nuclear facility is maintained and monitored in a condition that allows the radioactivity to decay; afterwards, the plant is dismantled and the property decontaminated.

-The licensee may also choose to adopt a combination of the first two choices in which some portions of the facility are dismantled or decontaminated while other parts of the facility are left in SAFSTOR.
-The decision may be based on factors besides radioactive decay such as availability of waste disposal sites.
+A licensee may also combine the two strategies by dismantling and decontaminating some portions of the facility while leaving other parts in SAFSTOR.
+The decision may be based on factors besides radioactive decay, such as availability of waste disposal sites.
 There is no formal declaration of a strategy: A facility is said to be in DECON when active decommissioning work is underway.

-The requirements for decommissioning a nuclear power plant are set out in NRC regulations (Title 10 of the Code of Federal Regulations, Part 20 Subpart E, and Parts 50.75, 50.82, 51.53, and 51.95).
-In August 1996, a revised rule went into effect that redefined the decommissioning process and required owners to provide the NRC with early notification of planned decommissioning activities.
-The rule allows no major decommissioning activities to be undertaken until after certain information has been provided to the NRC and the public.
+The requirements for decommissioning a nuclear power plant are set out in several NRC regulations.1 In August 1996, a revised rule went into effect that redefined the decommissioning process and required owners to provide the NRC with early notification of planned decommissioning activities.
+The rule allows no major decommissioning activities to be undertaken until after certain information has been provided to the NRC and the public..

-Several opportunities are provided for public involvement during the decommissioning process.
-A public meeting is held in the vicinity of the facility after submittal of a post-shutdown decommissioning activities report (PSDAR) to the NRC.
-Another public meeting is held when NRC receives the license termination plan (LTP).
-An opportunity for a public hearing is provided prior to issuance of a license amendment approving the LTP or any other license amendment request.
+The public has several opportunities to participate in the decommissioning process.
+A public meeting is held in the vicinity of the facility after submittal of a post-shutdown decommissioning activities report to the NRC.
+Another public meeting is held when NRC receives the license termination plan.
+An opportunity for a public hearing is provided prior to issuance of a license amendment approving the plan or any other license amendment request.
 In addition, when NRC holds a meeting with the licensee, members of the public may observe the meeting (except when the discussion involves proprietary, sensitive, safeguards, or classified information).

 Phases of Decommissioning

-The requirements for power reactor decommissioning activities may be divided into three phases: (1) initial activities; (2) major decommissioning and storage; and (3) license termination activities.
+The requirements for power reactor decommissioning activities may be divided into three phases: (1) transition; (2) major decommissioning and storage; and (3) license termination activities.

-Within two years after submitting the certification of permanent closure, the licensee must submit a post-shutdown decommissioning activities report (PSDAR) to the NRC.
+Within two years after submitting the certification of permanent closure, the licensee must submit a post-shutdown decommissioning activities report to the NRC.
 This report provides a description of the planned decommissioning activities, a schedule for accomplishing them, and an estimate of the expected costs.
-The PSDAR must discuss the reasons for concluding that environmental impacts associated with the site-specific decommissioning activities have already been addressed in previous environmental analyses.
-Otherwise, the licensee must request a license amendment for approval of the activities and submit to the NRC a report on the additional impacts of decommissioning on the environment.
+The report must discuss the reasons for concluding that environmental impacts associated with the site-specific decommissioning activities have already been addressed in previous environmental analyses.
+Otherwise, the licensee must request a license amendment for approval of the activities and submit to the NRC details on the additional impacts of decommissioning on the environment.

-After receiving a PSDAR, the NRC publishes a notice of receipt in the Federal Register, makes the report available for public review and comment, and holds a public meeting in the vicinity of the plant to discuss the licensee’s intentions.
+After receiving the report, the NRC publishes a notice of receipt in the Federal Register, makes the report available for public review and comment, and holds a public meeting in the vicinity of the plant to discuss the licensee’s intentions.

 2) Major Decommissioning Activities

-Ninety days after the NRC receives the PSDAR, the owner can begin major decommissioning activities without specific NRC approval.
+Ninety days after the NRC receives the planning report, the owner may begin major decommissioning activities without specific NRC approval.
 These include permanent removal of such major components as the reactor vessel, steam generators, large piping systems, pumps, and valves.

 However, decommissioning activities conducted without specific prior NRC approval must not prevent release of the site for possible unrestricted use, result in there being no reasonable assurance that adequate funds will be available for decommissioning, or cause any significant environmental impact not previously reviewed.
 If any decommissioning activity does not meet these terms, the licensee is required to submit a license amendment request, which would provide an opportunity for a public hearing.

 Initially, the owner can use up to 3 percent of its set-aside funds for decommissioning planning.
-The remainder becomes available 90 days after submittal of the PSDAR unless the NRC staff has raised objections.
+The remainder becomes available 90 days after submittal of the planning report unless the NRC staff has raised objections.

 3) License Termination Activities